6.7. Macros and Inline Functions

 (c)

 Inline function example.
 Unlike macros, inline functions are "true" C++ functions, consisting of a header and body.
 The body often requires fewer parentheses than a macro while still avoiding the problems of unwanted side effects.
+Choosing whether or not to make a "small" function (three or four statements) inline is often a matter of personal taste, but we should not inline "large" functions (more than six or seven statements).
+Furthermore, inlining a function is just a suggestion, which the compiler may accept or reject.

 1. Inline functions begin with the inline keyword, but it is a suggestion that the compiler may choose to ignore.
 The header includes the return type, function name, and the parameter list.
 The program type checks the parameters and return value, completing any necessary type promotions.
 Inline functions are typically short and often written on a single line.
 Nevertheless, programmers can write them on multiple lines without escaping or "hiding" the newline characters.